humanmade/altis-dev-tools/docs/README.md

 ![Screenshot of the developer tools toolbar item](./toolbar.png)

-This summary will automatically change colour if errors or warnings are detected on your page.
+This summary will automatically change color if errors or warnings are detected on your page.

 The developer tools will be displayed as a panel at the bottom of your page.